06ATI69/buttons/README.md

 # buttons
+Firs steps...

-the buttons should also be clearly visible on a mobile phone
+The buttons should also be clearly visible on a mobile phone.